Phault/as-extism/packages/pdk/README.md

 ): Result<ExecOutput, FnError>;
 ```

-Note that parameters do also support JSON here, but omitted for brevity.
+Note that parameters do also support JSON here, but are omitted for brevity.

 The above host function could then be used like so: